CleverRaven/Cataclysm-DDA/doc/WEATHER_TYPE.md

 | `duration_max`                 | Optional, the upper bound on the amount of time this weather can last.
 Defaults to 5 minutes.
 | `weather_animation`            | Optional, Information controlling weather animations.
 Members: factor, color and glyph |
 | `condition`                  | A dialog condition to determine if this weather is happening.
 See Dialogue conditions section of [NPCs](NPCs.md)
-| `load_order`                  | An integer.
+| `priority`                  | An integer.
 If the condition of multiple weather types are true the higher load order wins
 |	`required_weathers`          | A string array of possible weathers, it is at this point in the loop. i.e. rain can only happen if the conditions for clouds light drizzle or drizzle are present.
 Required weathers need to have lower load orders to be  |